openpermit/openpermit.github.io/README.md

 ## Documentation

-OpenPermit documentation, included in this repo, is built with [Swagger](http://swagger.io) and publicly hosted on GitHub Pages at <http://www.openpermit.org/docs/index.html>.
+The official OpenPermit API specification and documentation, included in this repo under the docs folder, is built with [Swagger](http://swagger.io) and publicly hosted on GitHub Pages at <http://www.openpermit.org/docs/index.html>.
 The docs may also be run locally.

 ## Community